Obscuretone/obscuretone.github.io/public/posts/en/credentialism.md

 There are many valid paths into strong engineering work.
 A degree can be one of them.
 So can years of practical experience, disciplined self-study, production ownership, and continuous adaptation.

-The important thing is not the path by itself.
-It is whether the path produced the judgment, skill, and reliability the work requires.
+The path matters only insofar as it produced the judgment, skill, and reliability the work requires.